LPapapo/IoTDoorLockManagement/README.md

 *   To improve security, a new QR code will be sent automatically to all registered users every day at 00:00.
   ---
  ***Taking it further***

 This project can be adapted to operate in a Docker container on balenaCloud.
-To utilize a single raspberry to open several doors, an RF Link Transmitter and Receiver - 433MHz can be used to send a signal wirelessly to unlock more doors.
+Moreover,to utilize a single raspberry to open several doors, an RF Link Transmitter and Receiver - 433MHz can be used to send a signal wirelessly to unlock more doors.